btking1/notesOnline/README.md

 ## Description

 Notes can be written and saved on the browser using this application.
-Allowing users to stay on top of important information and organize your thoughts.
+In turn, allowing users to stay on top of important information and organize your thoughts.

     - Built with: